-clearVISN Stack Manager: The clearVISN Stack Manager provides a subset of the MultiChassis Manager functions for managing the RouteAbout Access EW and RouteAbout Access EI in Digital MultiStack systems.
+clearVISN Stack Manager: The clearVISN Stack Manager provides a subset of the MultiChassis Manager functions for managing the RouteAbout Access EW and RouteAbout Access EI in DIGITAL MultiStack systems.

-clearVISN Router Manager: The clearVISN Router Manager manages multivendor networks comprised of RouteAbout, DECswitch, DECNIS, DECbrouter, Cisco Systems, Bay Networks, 3Com, and Novell routers.
+clearVISN Intranet Manager: The clearVISN Intranet Manager manages multivendor networks comprised of RouteAbout, DECswitch, DECNIS, DECbrouter, Cisco Systems, Bay Networks, 3Com, and Novell routers and switches.
 The application also supports other routers and switches to the extent that they support MIB-II and other standard MIBs.
-For RouteAbout and DECswitch Routers, Router Manager provides fault detection, path tracing between selected routers, event generation, reporting, and performance monitoring.
+For RouteAbout Routers, Router Manager provides fault detection, path tracing between selected routers, event generation, reporting, and performance monitoring.
 The performance trending includes both real-time and historical views of data grouped by routers, interfaces, or protocols.
+Intranet Manager includes WAN Services Management, which manages WAN services such as Frame Relay, ISDN, and X.25.